bluunnyyy/bluunnyyy/README.md

-- I LOVE to cuddle so plspslsl c+h if u want
+- I'd LOVE to cuddle so plspslsl c+h if u want

--  I sometimes will be afk or disconnect so many times ;-;
+-  Im sometimes afk or disconnect so many times ;-;
     - w2i!!!!

 - im too lazy to be creative for my read me✌